psychemedia/storytelling-notes/three-sillies.md

 After a while, and the maid did not return, the good folks above began to feel very thirsty ; and so the husband told the boy to go down into the cellar, and see what had become of Alice and the maid.
 The boy went down, and there sat Clever Alice and the maid both crying, so he asked the reason ; and Alice told him the same tale of the hatchet that was to fall on her child as she had told the maid.
 When she had finished, the boy exclaimed, " What a clever Alice we have!" and fell weeping and howling with the others.

 Upstairs they were still waiting, and the husband said, when the boy did not return, "Do you go down, wife, into the cellar and see why Alice stops."
 So she went down, and finding all three sitting there crying, asked the reason, and Alice told her about the hatchet which must inevitably fall upon the head of her son.
 Then the mother likewise exclaimed, " Oh, what a clever Alice we have !" and, sitting down, began to weep witb the others.
-Meanwhile the husband waited for his wife’s return, but at last he felt so very thirsty that he said, " I must go myself down into the cellar and see what Alice stops for."
+Meanwhile the husband waited for his wife's return, but at last he felt so very thirsty that he said, " I must go myself down into the cellar and see what Alice stops for."
 As soon as he entered the cellar, there he found the four sitting and crying together, and when he heard the reason, he also exclaimed, "Oh, what a clever Alice we have !" and sat down to cry with the others.
 All this time the bridegroom above sat waiting, but when nobody returned, he thought they must be waiting for him, and so he went down to see what was the matter.
 When he entered, there sat the five crying and groaning, each one in a louder key than his neighbour.
 "What misfortune has happened?" he asked. " Ah, dear Hans," cried Alice, " if we should marry one another, and have a child, and he grow up, and we perhaps send him down here to tap the beer, the hatchet which has been left sticking there may fall on his head, and so kill him ; and do you not think that enough to weep about?"

 " Now," said Hans, " more prudence than this is not necessary for my housekeeping; because you are such a clever Alice I will have you for my wife."
 And, taking her hand, he led her home and celebrated the wedding directly.